giry-dev/mangrove-docs/docs/strat-lib/guides/howToUnlockLiquidity.md

 import {SimpleRouter} from "mgv_src/strategies/routers/SimpleRouter.sol";
 ```

-Then, replace the `NO_ROUTER` with `new SimpleRouter()` in the constructor definition and the following to the constructor body:
+Then, replace the `NO_ROUTER` with `new SimpleRouter()` in the constructor definition and insert the following to the constructor body:

 ```solidity
     router().bind(address(this));